 Suitable if you are flexible about where you live and wish to look for day schools across several counties, or if you want to look for residential schools/colleges for your child across a large geographical area.
 Can cover both mainstream and special sectors.

-This service takes up to 20 hours of your consultant’s time, working with the support of the entire GSGEC team.
+This service takes up to three days of your consultant’s time, working with the support of the entire GSGEC team.
 An Extended Service will typically spread over several months, and your consultant will remain on hand to answer queries, for example, about specific schools; to help you mull over a school after a visit; to advise you on the steps needed to get an Education, Health and Care Plan and seek state funding if necessary; to advise on where to seek professional reports, legal advice; and so on.

 For overseas families wishing to find a British mainstream or special school which can support their child's special educational needs.
 We would find schools within reach of airports or the family's UK base, including those which can sponsor children with Tier 4 visas or which can support children whose first language is not English.